TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

-= Version 2.1.1 =
+= Version 2.1.2 =

-TablePress 2.1.1 fixes a few bugs and brings some nice enhancements.
+TablePress 2.1.2 fixes a few bugs and brings some nice enhancements.
 For more information on changes and new features in TablePress 2.1, please see below.

+* The “Modules” screen now supports the Ctrl/Cmd + S keyboard shortcut for saving changes on the screen.
+(TablePress Pro and Max only.)
+* Some erroneously removed CSS code for the TablePress admin screens was restored.
+* The TablePress REST API now properly returns the table ID as well.
+(TablePress Max only.)
+* Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

+TablePress 2.1.1 contains these changes:

 * The “Plugin Options” screen now supports the Ctrl/Cmd + S keyboard shortcut for saving changes on the screen.
-* Keyboard shortcuts for moving cells no longer erroneously trigger when navigiting inside an edited cell.
+* Keyboard shortcuts for moving cells no longer erroneously trigger when navigating inside an edited cell.
 * A few typos in translatable strings were corrected.
 * Some instances of invalid HTML code were fixed.
 * Cleaned up, improved, and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.